COVID 19 (C19) Vaccine Update

 Our practice has collaborated with other local practices, we are working together to have our population vaccinated.
 The name of the group organisation is NICS which is a GP Federation of local practices in North West Surrey.

-We started the service in Walton-On-Thames "The Heart Centre" at the old HMV place near the old Debenham's.
+We run the service in Walton-On-Thames "The Heart Centre" at the old HMV place near the old Debenham's.

 Patients will be contacted by SMS text messages and telephone.
 Those who cannot be reached will be sent letters.

 Invitations are sent out via our SMS from vaccination system.
 These are tagged as "GP Surgery" at the top of the SMS.

 Who is being vaccinated now?